NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dual-Weapon Reload.md

-**Requirements** You're wielding two one-handed weapons, each in a different hand, one of which is a ranged weapon.

-* * *

 You carry your ammunition in a way that allows you to reload while holding two weapons.
-You Interact to reload a one-handed ranged weapon you're holding.
-Unlike most Interact actions, you don't need a free hand to reload your ranged weapon in this way.
+While you're wielding two one-handed weapons, each in a different hand, you don't need a free hand to reload a one-handed ranged weapon you're wielding.

-*Source: Pathfinder Guns & Gears*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*